wkei/ayu-warp/README.md

 ## Install

-Create a config directory `~/.warp/themes` in your home directory:
+- Create a config directory `~/.warp/themes` in your home directory.

-Download the theme files in the `themes` directory from GitHub and copy them to `~/.warp/themes`.
+- Download the theme files in the [themes](https://github.com/wkei/ayu-warp/tree/main/themes) directory from GitHub and copy them to `~/.warp/themes`.

-Then change the theme in `Settings > Appearance`.
+- Then change the theme in `Settings > Appearance`.

 Reference: [https://docs.warp.dev/features/themes](https://docs.warp.dev/features/themes#1.-how-do-i-use-a-custom-theme-in-warp)